ignacio-nacho-barbano/igor-tech-test/readme.md

 To see this run the command `npm run reverse`

-## The Second Was a Unique Word Finder
+## The Second Was a Unique Word Finder, equivalent to a custom Set

 2. Write a function in JavaScript or TypeScript that takes a string of text as a parameter that returns the count of unique words.